zhinst/labone-python/README.md

 A python-only API for [Zurich Instruments LabOne](https://www.zhinst.com/labone).

 Warning:

-    This is a work in progress and not yet ready for production use.
-Feel free to try it out and give feedback.
+    This is a work in progress and may never be release.

 Warning:
     The API is built and tested against the latest internal LabOne development